Automakers feel China heat as buyers burnt by stocks rout desert showrooms

 The 37-year-old food company executive lost nearly $6,500 when shares tumbled in June and July, and can’t now afford the new Volkswagen Tiguan sport-utility vehicle he had his eye on.
 “I can’t draw money,” Zhang said, “I’ll wait until (the market) goes up.”

-Auto sales in China fell 7.1 percent in July from a year earlier as many more who lost out in a trillion-dollar share slump joined Zhang in delaying purchases.
-The monthly drop, the biggest in two and a half years, was the fourth in a row and marked China’s longest streak of sales declines since at least the 2008 global financial crisis.
+Auto analysts and officials worry that July data released later on Tuesday will show a bigger slide than June’s 2.3 percent drop in the world’s biggest car market.
+As many more who lost out in a trillion-dollar share slump join Zhang in delaying purchases, a fourth successive month of decline would be China’s weakest sales streak since the 2008 global financial crisis.

-Sales for January to July grew only 0.4 percent, the slowest first seven months of the year since at least 2009, and global brands from Ford Motor Co (F.N) to Nissan Motor Co (7201.T) are bracing for a sustained period of dwindling demand and depressed prices.
+With brands from Ford Motor Co and Nissan Motor Co already having reported weak sales, global automakers now fear a sustained period of dwindling demand and depressed prices.
 That will squeeze profit, create an inventory burden for dealers and ramp up already-fierce competition.

 China-based managers and executives at major global automakers say that leaves companies now pushing staff hard to meet targets despite the bleak outlook.
 Gloom over China’s economy was highlighted on Tuesday when it devalued the yuan after a run of poor economic data.

-At Volkswagen AG (VOWG_p.DE), China’s best-selling car brand, a regional manager at a sales subsidiary said the automaker is pressing for staff to continue to meet targeted sales numbers to protect its market share, forcing inventory on dealers that will bite into their profit.
+At Volkswagen AG, China’s best-selling car brand, a regional manager at a sales subsidiary said the automaker is pressing for staff to continue to meet targeted sales numbers to protect its market share, forcing inventory on dealers that will bite into their profit.

 “The dealers are the first to cry,” the manager said, referring to tensions with the automaker.